 To Emily's surprise, her rational mind is unsettled by Aeden, and when they end up working together their animosity turns to physical passion, followed by love.
 Emily eventually allows herself to envision a future with Aeden, but when he decides to leave the lab it becomes clear to her that she must make a choice.
 It is only years later, when she is about to receive a prestigious award for the work they did together, that Emily is able to unravel everything that happened between them.

-The DNA of You and Me explores the evergreen questions of career versus family, the irrational sensibility of love, and the unanswerable what-if of the one who got away.
+A sharp, relevant novel that speaks to the ambitions and desires of modern women, The DNA of You and Me explores the evergreen questions of career versus family, the irrational sensibility of love, and the unanswerable what-if of the one who got away.